 - Have a BMI of at least 35 with at least one obesity-related condition.

-- Have obesity-related Type 2 diabetes.
-Because of its positive effects on blood sugar control, you may qualify for gastric bypass surgery to help control your Type 2 diabetes, if it is uncontrolled and you have a BMI of 30 or higher.
+- Have obesity-related type 2 diabetes.
+Because of its positive effects on blood sugar regulation, you may qualify for gastric bypass surgery to help manage your type 2 diabetes, if it’s unmanaged and you have a BMI of 30 or higher.

 If you’ve met these benchmarks, you may be recommended for surgery.
 But your surgeon will have additional requirements.
 Before scheduling your surgery, you’ll meet with a team of healthcare specialists for counseling and screening.
 They’ll want to know: